Notarise-gov-sg/hiring-devops/README.md

 #### Task

 Where appropriate, select and implement tools in your pipeline that can help to perform security scanning and updates.
 You will be asked to explain how you decided on these tools.
-When in doubt, refer to the [guiding principals](#guiding-principals)
+When in doubt, refer to the [guiding principles](#guiding-principles)

 #### Deliverable